Accelerate Reading with Literacy Stations

 - Allow students to listen to audiobooks or educational sing-alongs.
 For students learning remotely, consider a quick search on YouTube to see if the selected book is available online—perhaps read by the author or a celebrity.

 - Use animated, online e-books on students’ reading levels.
-If using Reading Eggs, many of our lower-level texts in the Library offer a “Read to Me” option.

 - Incorporate writing by having students complete a reading-response activity.
 This could include noting main story components, writing a summary, or reviewing the read via a reflection question.